turion/nixpkgs/doc/languages-frameworks/agda.section.md

 agda.withPackages (p: [ p.standard-library ])
 ```

-If you want to use a library in your home directory (for instance if it doesn't have a nix derivation or is a development version) then `agda.withPackages'` can be used, which also allows you to input the paths of extra libraries as follows:
+If you want to use a library in your home directory (for instance if it doesn't have a nix derivation or is a development version) then an attribute set can be passed into `agda.withPackages` with the following arguments:

 ```
+agda.withPackages {
-agda.withPackages' [ agda.standard-library ] "path/to/my/package.agda-lib"
+  pkgs = [ agda.standard-library ];
+  homeLibraries = "path/to/my/package.agda-lib";
+}
 ```

 Agda will not by default use these libraries.
 To tell agda to use the library we have some options: